 You will fly from Kathmandu to Pokhara and from Pokhara you further take a flight to Jomsom.
 The starting point of the trek is Jomsom.
 On your return, you shall fly from Jomsom to Pokhara.
 You can choose between flying or driving back from Pokhara to Kathmandu.
 We will arrange the transportation from your hotel to the airport (Kathmandu).
 There will be price reduction if you chose to travel between Kathmandu and Pokhara by private car or tourist bus.

 While trekking in the remote parts, you may not have an access to telephone facility for some days or weeks.
 However, on your route there are few places where telephone facilities are likely to be working but sometimes they seem to be out of order.
-If it is crucial for you to keep in contact with your family or others, EXPLORE HIMALAYA can provide you a mobile satellite phone (rental charge on request).
+If it is crucial for you to keep in contact with your family or others, we can provide you a sim card or rental satellite phones if necessary.

 You will need walking boots, sleeping bag (4 seasons/ -20C rated), waterproof jacket and trousers, fleece jacket, warm hat and gloves, sunglasses, water bottle, sun-screen and day pack.

-Your typical day begins with a hot cup of tea brought to the tent at about 6 am, followed by a bowl of hot water for washing.
-After packing all your bags and having a good breakfast, we set off on the morning’s walk.
-All you need to carry is a small day pack containing water bottle, camera, sun cream, hat, rain jacket and a warm jumper, just in case.
-The porters will carry the rest of your gear for you.
-After walking for 3-4 hours, we stop for lunch at around midday.
-The afternoon’s walk is generally shorter and we arrive at camp in time for afternoon tea.
-The remainder of the afternoon can be spent exploring the nearby villages, doing a bit of washing or simply relaxing with a good book.
-On some days, we will arrive at camp by lunchtime and the entire afternoon will be free.
-Dinner is usually served between 6 and 7 pm.
-After dinner, the evening will often be spent playing cards and talking with the crew, or perhaps even joining in some singing and dancing, before heading off to the tent for a well-earned sleep.
+Each morning after packing our bags and having a good breakfast, we set off on the day's walk.
+After walking for 3-4 hours we stop for lunch at around midday.
+Post-lunch walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
+The remainder of the afternoon can be spent exploring the village, doing a bit of washing or simply relaxing with a good book.
+On some days we will arrive at our destination by lunchtime and the entire afternoon will be free.
+After dinner, the evening will often be spent playing cards and reliving the day's adventures, before heading off to bed for a well-earned sleep.